 Here are some clues to help you avoid bad durian.

-If you are interested in Tips for visiting Durian farm, you can find here.
+I wrote Tips for visiting Durian farm, you can it find here.

 Know about the types of durian you can try in Malaysia you can find in this article.